3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-1331+305 (= 3C286) is an almost non-variable radio galaxy and its total flux density is very well known as a function of time and frequency (Perley & Butler 2013) .
-It is somewhat resolved by e-MERLIN, so we use a model made from a ~12-hr observation centred on 5.5 GHz.
-This is scaled to the current observing frequency range (around 5 GHz) using setjy which derives the appropriate total flux density, spectral index and curvature using parameters from Perley & Butler (2013).
+1331+305 (3C286) is an almost non-variable radio galaxy, and its total flux density is well established as a function of time and frequency (Perley & Butler 2013) .
+It is somewhat resolved by e-MERLIN, so we use a model created from a $\sim$12-hour observation centred on 5.5 GHz.
+This model is scaled to the current observing frequency range (approximately 5 GHz) using setjy, which computes the appropriate total flux density, spectral index, and curvature based on parameters from Perley & Butler (2013).

-However, a few percent of the flux is resolved-out by e-MERLIN; the simplest way (at present) to account for this is later to scale the fluxes derived for the other calibration sources by 0.938 (based on calculations for e-MERLIN by Fenech et al.).
+However, a small percentage of the flux is resolved out by e-MERLIN; the simplest current method to account for this is to later scale the fluxes derived from the other calibration sources by 0.938, based on calculations for e-MERLIN by Fenech et al.

-The model is a set of clean components (see the imaging steps of the EVN continuum tutorial) and setjy enters these in the Measurement Set so that their Fourier transform can be used as a uv-plane model to compare later with the actual visibility amplitudes.
-If you make a mistake (e.g. set a model for the wrong source) use task delmod to remove it.
+The model consists of a set of CLEAN components (see the imaging steps in the EVN continuum tutorial for more information), and setjy includes these in the measurement set so that their Fourier transform can be used as a model to later compare with the actual visibility amplitudes.
+If you make an error (e.g., set a model for the incorrect source), use the task delmod to remove it.

 setjy(vis='**',